 Determine if your proposed business idea is in high demand or not.
-You can do this by checking the number of people doing that particular business and its marketability if already existing.
-This way, you will know how much competition you are likely to face.
+You can do this by checking the number of people doing that particular business and its marketability if it already exists.
+This way, you will know how much competition you will likely face.

 4. Start-up Costs

 Do your homework to know the cost of starting the business.
-This way, you will know how much money you need to raise before launching the business.
+This way, you will learn how much money you need to raise before launching the business.

-The start-up costs include but are not limited to:
+The start-up costs include but are not limited to the following:

 - Rent or leasing space for use

 All these factors will determine the business to start in Kenya.